Skip to main content Skip to bottom nav

 Last post

-...See more Hello everyone, we hope you’re all doing okay 💙 Today, we would like to give you an update on discussions taking place in the 50+ and mindfulness community.
+...See more THREAD CLOSED!
+Hello everyone, we hope you’re all doing okay 💙 Today, we would like to give you an update on discussions taking place in the 50+ and mindfulness community.
 At the moment we are in the process of working on discussion templates and also creating new ones for discussions in future.
 Soulsings [http://www.7cups.com/@soulsings], adventurousBranch3786 [http://www.7cups.com/@adventurousBranch8786]and me, amiablePeace77 [http://www.7cups.com/amiablePeace77] want to offer you the best options possible and for this we need your help.
 Please submit possible discussion topics in this thread, example Dealing with feelings of loneliness.
 Kindly let us know as well what discussion times fit you best.
 Kindly also give us feedback on the how the discussions have been going and what you would like to see changed.
 We kindly ask you to use constructive criticism and avoid being critical and we can work on it.
 We appreciate your help 🙏 www.7cups.com/@soulsings [http://www.7cups.com/@soulsings]amiablePeace77 [http://amiablepeace77]adventurousBranch3786 [http://www.7cups.com/@adventurousBranch8786]

-by soulsings
+by jesuslovesyouxoxo

 Last post